-Get outside and see how Colorado’s early settlers worked and played in the late 1800s (1867–1915, to be precise).
+Get outside and see how Colorado’s early settlers worked and played in the late 1800s.
 The Park is ideally located along Clear Creek in downtown Golden.
 Our outdoor setting re-creates the look and feel of a late 1800s mountain ranch complete with gardens, a working blacksmith shop, schoolhouse and chicken coop (chickens included).

 Clear Creek History Park is home to many of the original buildings from the old Pearce Ranch in Golden Gate Canyon (about fifteen miles away as the crow flies).
 When a housing development threatened the ranch buildings in the early 1990s, the community rallied together to save this piece of Golden’s history.
 Beginning in 1994, the buildings were moved to Golden, log by log, where they were lovingly reconstructed over the course of four years.
 Clear Creek History Park opened its gates to walk-up visitors in the spring of 1999.
 Since then, we’ve invited thousands to take a fresh look at the frontier.

 From humble beginnings, the Pearce Ranch grew to become one of the largest in the canyon by 1912.
 While building his first cabin, Thomas Pearce lived in a dugout or a rough shelter formed by digging into the side of a hill.
 Like many settlers in the area, he was a hard rock miner who hailed from Cornwall, England.
 At the age of 19, he moved to Colorado with hopes for a better life.
 Arriving in 1878, he quickly found work in the gold and silver mines of Central City and Black Hawk, including the famous Bobtail Gold Mine.